a1exwang/modern_05/README.md

 - infrastructure
   - C++ exception, depends on libunwind
-  - static initialization \(maybe we need __attribute to put different var in different section, to init them in different stages), may depend on elf?
+  - ~~static initialization \(maybe we need __attribute to put different var in different section, to init them in different stages), may depend on elf?~~
-  - malloc/free/constructor/destructor, depends on slab allocator
+  - ~~malloc/free/new/free, depends on slab allocator~~
-  - debug symbol, depends on libunwind and elf
+  - debug symbol, depends on libunwind, elf and dwarf
-  - stack dumper, depends on libunwind
+  - ~~stack dumper, using my simple unwind algo~~
+    - full fledged unwinder

 - misc
   - use gdb to debug qemu with gdbserver to debug kernel 😒